maiskt/hackathon.github.io/docs/07-Mobile-Money.md

 + 99=Missing

 ## ACTIVE_MM_INSURANCE
-This question asks respondents if they have, within the last 90 days, used mobile money to either recieve or pay for insurance benefits.
+Active use of mobile money for insurance: counts respondents who used mobile money to pay for insurance or receive insurance payments in the last 90 days.

+Levels:
++ 1=Yes
++ 0=No
++ 99=Missing

 ## ACTIVE_MM_SAVE
-This question asks respondents if they have, within the last 90 days, saved/deposited money electonically.
+Active use of mobile money for savings: counts respondents who used mobile money to save money in the last 90 days.

+Levels:
++ 1=Yes
++ 0=No
++ 99=Missing

 ## ACTIVE_MM_INVEST
-This question asks respondents if they have, within the last 90 days, made an investment using mobile money.
+Active use of mobile money for investments: counts respondents who used mobile money to make an investment in the last 90 days.

+Levels:
++ 1=Yes
++ 0=No
++ 99=Missing

 ## ACTIVE_MM_LOAN
-This question asks respondents if they have, within the last 90 days, borrowed money from someone outside their household or bought something on credit using mobile money.
+Active use of mobile money for loans: counts respondents who used mobile money in the last 90 days to borrow money or get credit.

+Levels:
++ 1=Yes
++ 0=No
++ 99=Missing

 ## ACTIVE_MM_AIRTIME
-This question asks respondents if they have ever used mobile money to purchase mobile phone credit OR pay for a mobile phone bill.
+Active use of mobile for airtime top-up: counts respondents who used mobile money to purchase airtime top-ups or pay for a mobile phone bill in the last 90 days.

+Levels:
++ 1=Yes
++ 0=No
++ 99=Missing

 ## STM_MM1
 ## STM_MM2